copelandhouse2/cewebmui/README.md

 * Search Projects Results now has these fields visible: Classification, Creation Date, Last Updated By, Last Updated Date.
 * Bug fix: Deleting a project now prompts a warning dialog.

+# Known Bugs
+* If you set the classification to a value that differs from the scope classifications, then webtools will “whitescreen”.
+I plan to fix in the next release by decoupling the scope items from the classification.
+But it is somewhat complicated.
+Now that the classification field is visible in the Search screen, you can actually adjust the value and fix the classification.

 ## v2.1.5 7/15/2021
 * Project entry screen: subdivision selection now populates city
 * Bug fix: Fixed the "white screen" bug.
 Happens when user opens as volume project, select custom project, then clear.